therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 ## Updating Your Credit Card or Invoice Information

-**Note:** We recently changed our subscription system.
-If you signed up for a subscription before April 29, 2015 and have not yet migrated, see instructions for Pin Payment Subscribers below.
+{{% alert info %}}**Note:** We recently changed our subscription system.
+If you signed up for a subscription before April 29, 2015 and have not yet migrated, see instructions for Pin Payment Subscribers below.{{% /alert %}}

 First select **"Manage your Subscription"** from the Help menu.
 This will bring you to your billing page: